Avonley Nguyen: 2019–2020 season: World Junior champion and Junior Grand Prix Final silver

-2020–2021 & 2021–2022 seasons
+2020–2022 seasons

 Nguyen did not compete during the 2020–2021 season.
 In September 2021, it was confirmed that she and Russian ice dancer Grigory Smirnov had teamed up for the United States after Smirnov's former partner, Anastasia Shpilevaya, was forced to retire.
-They were scheduled to make their U.S. Championship debut in January of 2022, but withdrew after Smirnov suffered a hip injury.
+They were scheduled to make their U.S. Championship debut in January 2022, but withdrew after Smirnov suffered a hip injury.